Complaints regarding your Council property

 Any other type of complaint relating to housing may be looked at under the corporate complaints process instead.
 We will clearly state which process your housing complaint will follow shorty after receipt.
 The complaints section below provides further information.

 If you wish to submit your feedback anonymously, it will be recorded as a suggestion.
-No response will be provided.
+No response can be provided if you have not provided any contact details.

 The housing landlord complaints process

-Our landlord complaints process is compliant with the Housing Ombudsman’s Complaint Code (April 2024).
+Our landlord complaints process is compliant with the Housing Ombudsman’s Complaint Handling Code (April 2024).
+This document gives extended information about the landlord complaints process.

 We have adopted the Housing Ombudsman’s definition of a complaint -